The Pipeliners Podcast welcomes new guest Stuart Saulters, a policy advisor for API, to discuss what goes into the API policymaking process.

 API Policymaking Process: Show Notes, Links, and Insider Terms

-- Stuart Saulters is a midstream policy advisor for API.
+- Stuart Saulters is the Director of Government Affairs for American Public Gas Association (APGA).
+At the time of this episode, Stuart was a midstream policy advisor for API, focusing on pipeline safety.
 Find and connect with Stuart on LinkedIn.

 - API (American Petroleum Institute) is the only national trade association representing all facets of the oil and natural gas industry, which supports 10.3 million U.S. jobs and nearly 8 percent of the U.S. economy.
 API’s more than 625 members include large integrated companies, as well as exploration and production, refining, marketing, pipeline, and marine businesses, and service and supply firms.
 They provide most of the nation’s energy and are backed by a growing grassroots movement of more than 40 million Americans.